 The concept of an address space was introduced in the discussion of effective address calculation.
 The "program" or "logical" address space is that amount of memory that can be referenced by instructions in a program.
+The maximum logical address space available to a program running on a NOVA line computer is 64K bytes or 32K words.

 The "physical" address space is that amount of physical memory that can be referenced by the CPU.
-If the MMPU feature is not installed, the physical address space available to the CPU is 64K bytes or 32K words, and the logical address space is equal to the physical address space.
-Obviously, if the system contains less than 64K of physical memory, the usable address space is reduced, but the maximum physical address space of the NOVA 840 without the MMPU feature is 64K.
-With the MMPU feature installed, the logical address space is still 64K, but the maximum physical address space is increased to 256K bytes.
+If none of the address translation features are installed, the maximum physical address space available to the CPU is 64K bytes or 32K words, and the logical address space is equal to the physical space.
+For a NOVA line computer with the MAP feature installed, the maximum physical address space is still 64K bytes, but the logical address space need not be equal to the physical space.
+For a NOVA line computer with either the MMPU or the MMU feature installed, the maximum physical address space is 256K bytes and the logical address space is some subset of the physical space.

-Installation of the MMPU feature has no effect on logical addressing.
-The addressing calculations remain the same.
-The MMPU feature comes into play when the CPU tries to use a 15-bit address to reference memory.
-The MMPU feature intercepts the memory reference and the 15-bit address.
-The MMPU feature then translates the 15-bit address into a 17-bit address with the aid of address translation hardware and the logical-to-physical address translation functions that have been set up by the supervisor program.
-The resultant 17-bit address is used to reference memory.
+Installation of an address translation feature has no effect on logical addressing.
+Addressing calculations remain the same.
+The address translation features come into play when the CPU tries to use a 15-bit address to reference memory.
+The address translation features intercept the memory reference and the 15-bit address.
+The MAP feature translates this 15-bit address into another 15-bit address and uses the new address to perform the memory reference.
+The MMPU and the MMU features translate the 15-bit address from the CPU into a 17-bit address and use this new address to perform the memory reference.